Costasgk/ScoreCast/README.md

 ![ScoreCast Logo](ScoreCast.png)

-**ScoreCast** is an open-source web application designed to predict the outcomes of football games in six minor football leagues: Serie A Brazil, Serie B Brazil, Primera Division Argentina, J1 League Japan, Eliteserien Norway, and Veikkausliiga Finland.
-Powered by a DecisionTreeClassifier model, ScoreCast provides users with insights into which team is likely to win or lose a match, aiding football enthusiasts and bettors in making informed decisions.
+**ScoreCast**  is an open-source web application designed to predict the outcomes of football games in twelve diverse football leagues, providing comprehensive coverage of the global football landscape.
+Our platform now includes predictions for some of the most popular and competitive leagues in Europe, such as the Premier League England, Serie A Italy, La Liga Spain, Ligue 1 France, Bundesliga Germany, and Super League Greece.
+Powered by a DecisionTreeClassifier model, ScoreCast provides users with valuable insights into which team is likely to win or lose a match, aiding football enthusiasts and bettors in making well-informed decisions for a wide range of matches across different continents and football cultures.

 ## Features